remark-lint rule to warn when thematic breaks (horizontal rules) are inconsistent.

 API

-— detect the first used style and warn when further rules differ
+'consistent' — detect the first used style and warn when further rules differstring (example: '** * **', '___') — thematic break to prefer

 Recommendation

-character, which occurs at least three times with nothing else except for arbitrary spaces or tabs on a single line.
-Using spaces, tabs, and more than three markers seems unnecessary work to type out.
-Because asterisks can be used as a marker for more markdown constructs, it’s recommended to use that for rules (and lists, emphasis, strong) too.
-Due to this, it’s recommended to pass '***'
+Rules consist of a *, -, or _ character, which occurs at least three times with nothing else except for arbitrary spaces or tabs on a single line.
+Using spaces, tabs, or more than three markers is unnecessary work to type out.
+As asterisks can be used as a marker for more markdown constructs, it’s recommended to use that for rules (and lists, emphasis, strong) too.
+So it’s recommended to pass '***'.

 Fix

-by default.
+remark-stringify formats rules with *** by default.
 There are three settings to control rules:

 Examples